tony-waters/terraform-vpc-demo/README.md

 - a VPC with a CIDR of 10.0.0.0/16
 - subnets in the range 10.0.X.0/24
 - aws internet gateway with associated route table and security group
-- nat gateway for internet access from private subnet
+- nat gateway for internet access from private subnet with associated route table and security group

 ## instructions

 - run terraform init, plan, and apply
 - run "test.sh" to log on to the Public ec2
+- run 'sudo yum update' to confirm internet access
 - from the public ec2 ssh onto the private ec2 using the command output by the test.sh script
+- run 'sudo yum update' to confirm internet access